syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 * `From` - Returns the index of the row currently being dragged.
 * `To` – Returns the dragging index where you try to drop the row.
 * `Reason` - Returns row dragging details as `QueryRowDraggingReason`.
 * `RowData`  – Returns the underlying data associated with the dragged row.
+* `CurrentRowData`  - Returns the corresponding row data on which the dragged row is currently placed.
 * [Cancel](https://msdn.microsoft.com/en-us/library/system.componentmodel.canceleventargs_properties(v=vs.110).aspx) – A Boolean property to cancel the event.

 ## How to disable dragging for particular row?